krzysk1/rallye/README.md

 # Installation

-1. Unzip file and move the folder "ms893" into the C:\Users\~\Documents\Aerofly FS 4\aircraft folder.
+1. Unzip file and move the folder "rallye" into the C:\Users\~\Documents\Aerofly FS 4\aircraft folder.

 # Uninstall

-1. Delete the folder "ms893".
+1. Delete the folder "rallye".

 # Resources